Porphyrios (whale): Name

 The whale was given the name Porphyrios by Byzantine sailors; the name is sometimes alternatively rendered as Porphyrius, Porphyrion, Porphyry or Porphyrio and its origin is not clear.
 Common hypotheses on the name include it being derived from the contemporary charioteer Porphyrius or from the mythological giant Porphyrion, who waged war against the gods of Greek mythology.
-Anthony Kaldellis suggested in 2010 that the name of the whale alluded to the imperial purple and was thus "a sign of the respect in which the whale was held".
+Anthony Kaldellis suggested in 2010 that the name of the whale alluded to the imperial purple and was "a sign of the respect in which the whale was held".
 This idea was also supported by Sian Lewis and Lloyd Llewellyn-Jones in 2018, who believed the name alluded to the color of royalty and was a sign of great awe for the whale.

 In 1996, James Allan Stewart Evans suggested that the name was a reference to the color of the whale's skin.
 Porphyra meant a deep purple color in Greek and Porphyrios might have had dark-wine colored skin.
 This was further supported by John K. Papadopoulos and Deborah Ruscillo in 2002, who believed the name simply meant "purple".
 Daniel Ogden in 2008 also supported the idea that Porphyrios evoked the color of the whale, believing that the name was best interpreted as "purple boy".
 Kaldellis also supported this etymology in 2017.

 Life

 Porphyrios is mentioned in the writings of the 6th-century Byzantine historian Procopius, both in the History of the Wars (VII 29) and The Secret History.
 According to Procopius, Porphyrios measured 13.7 meters (45 ft) long and 4.6 meters (15 ft) wide.
 Whales were not well understood in antiquity or in the Middle Ages and were often seen simply as great monsters.

 It is not possible to confidently identify which species Porphyrios belonged to.
-It might have been a sperm whale or perhaps an unusually large orca.
-Porphyrios being a sperm whale is supported by its size, lengthy lifespan and temperament.
+It might have been a sperm whale or an unusually large orca.
+Identification as a sperm whale is supported by its size, lengthy lifespan and temperament.
 On the other hand, identification as an orca is supported by its geographical location, since true whales rarely venture into the waters which Porphyrios is known to have frequented.
 If the name is a reference to the skin color, it could support either identification since both the black of orcas and dark brownish gray of sperm whales could be misinterpreted as dark purple.

+The most accepted theory on how Porphyrios ended up in the waters of Constantinople is that when it was young, it swam through the Dardanelles while hunting and the strong currents of the strait prevented it from returning to the Aegean sea.
+It also could not enter the Black Sea, a sea that whales avoid due to the low levels of oxygen in its waters.
+Consequently, Porphyrios was trapped in the Sea of Marmara.
+It is probable that it was the only whale in these waters and as a result had an abundance of prey to feed on.
+If it was an orca, this could explain its enormous size.